Scaling limit and strict convexity of free energy for gradient models with non-convex potential: Introduction

 where $\nabla_i \varphi (x) = \varphi(x+e_i) - \varphi(x)$ is the finite difference quotient on the lattice.
 We impose tilted boundary conditions, namely

 The finite-volume Gibbs measure with boundary condition $\psi^u$ at inverse temperature $\beta>0$ is then

 where $Z_{\beta,\Lambda}^{\psi_u}$ is the partition function which normalizes the measure.

 ~\\ In the case of strictly convex, symmetric $W$ a lot is known about the behaviour of $\gamma_{\beta,\Lambda}^{\psi^u} (\de \varphi)$: The infinite-volume gradient Gibbs measure exists and is uniquely determined by the tilt, see \cite{FS97}.
 The long distance behaviour is described by the Gaussian free field (see \cite{NS97} and \cite{GOS01}) and the decay of the covariance is polynomial as in the massless Gaussian case (\cite{DD05}).
 Moreover the surface tension is strictly convex (DGI00).
-A nice overview of these results and the used techniques can be found in \cite{Fun05} or \cite{Vel06}.

 ~\\ The situation is not that clear for models with non-convex potentials.

 A special class of gradient fields with non-convex potentials (log-mixture of centered Gaussians) is considered in \cite{BK07}.
 At tilt $u=0$, a phase transition is shown to happen at some critical value of inverse temperature $\beta_c$.
 This result demonstrates that one can expect neither the uniqueness of gradient Gibbs measures corresponding to a fixed tilt $u$ nor strict convexity of the surface tension.
 However, the scaling limit in this case is still the Gaussian free field, as shown in \cite{BS11}.